 Doctors suspect the disorder based on symptoms:

 A physical examination and sometimes tests are done to rule out other disorders that could cause the symptoms, including other mental health disorders, seizure disorders, and substance abuse.
-Tests may include magnetic resonance imaging (MRI), computed tomography (CT), electroencephalography (EEG), and urine tests to check for drugs.
+Tests may include magnetic resonance imaging (MRI), computed tomography (CT), electroencephalography (EEG), and blood and urine tests to check for drugs.

 Psychologic tests and special structured interviews and questionnaires can also help doctors with the diagnosis.

 Complete recovery is possible for many people with depersonalization/derealization disorder, especially if the symptoms result from stresses that can be dealt with during treatment.
 Other people do not respond well to treatment, and the disorder becomes chronic.
-In some people, depersonalization/derealization disorder disappears on its own
+In some people, depersonalization/derealization disorder disappears on its own.

 Symptoms, even those that persist or recur, may cause only minor problems if people can keep their mind busy and focus on other thoughts or activities, rather than think about their sense of self.
 However, some people become disabled because they feel so disconnected from their self and their surroundings or because they also have anxiety or depression.